 - Both parties should be sure to maintain accurate records and data demonstrating the financial impact caused by the coronavirus pandemic.

 Coronavirus has had clients scrambling to review provisions in their contracts.
 While little can be done to change existing language, these clauses should be reviewed each time to ensure they accurately reflect the agreement or transaction being entered into.
-If you have any questions or would like us to review your standard language, please get in touch with Rooney Nimmo partners Tim Davis (in New York), Ed Sloan (in London), or Grant Docherty (in Edinburgh), or visit our website here.
+If you have any questions or would like us to review your standard language, please get in touch with Rooney Nimmo partners Tim Davis (in New York), or Grant Docherty (in Edinburgh), or visit our website here.